Mac, MacOS, and OS/X

 $ defaults write com.apple.Finder AppleShowAllFiles true`

-To hide system files by default, run the this command with false
+To hide system files by default, run this command with false

 as the final parameter.